 I’ve been in the language business since 1998.
 At first part-time using an auxiliary business name, later through establishing my own limited company.
 It’s a long story, during which I’ve found that the best strategy is to specialize while staying open to partnerships and various other opportunities.
+This post was published for the first time 2 April 2017.

 Choosing a specialty